2024-2025 Academic Year

 BIOL 2222

-Introduction to Vertebrate Histology 0.5 unit
+Human Histology 0.5 unit

-An introduction to the microscopic structure of tissues and organs of the vertebrate body.
+An introduction to the microscopic structure of tissues and organs of the human body.
 Topics covered will include organs from all major systems of the body.
 This course will complement Human Anatomy and Physiology I and II (BIOL 2205, BIOL 2206).

 BIOL 2240